 - Code claims continually.
 Allowing work to accumulate before it is billed lets more get overlooked and confusions are more difficult to sort out after more time has passed.

 - Scrub claims daily.
 An experienced medical biller should check each claim for errors before it is submitted.
-Laboratory billing services are much more efficient when they include a procedure for scrubbing that is repeated for each claim.
+These services are much more efficient when they include a procedure for scrubbing that is repeated for each claim.

 - Track claims until they are paid.
 Rejections and denials often get put aside and not reworked, so they never get paid, but this results in up to 25% of revenue being lost, which is more than medical labs can afford to lose.
 The system should include a way to track claims and a process for following up on unpaid claims.